IREN Of RTO Rawalpindi Confiscates Counterfeit Cigarettes - UrduPoint

 IREN Of RTO Rawalpindi Confiscates Counterfeit Cigarettes

-The trucks were loaded with 300 cartons of counterfeit cigarettes of Classic Brand, and 300 cartons of counterfeit cigarettes of Kissan Brand containing 6 million cigarette sticks, said a press release issued by FBR here on Friday.
+The trucks were loaded with 300 cartons of counterfeit cigarettes of Classic Brand, and 300 cartons of counterfeit cigarettes of Kissan Brand containing 6 million cigarette sticks, said a press release issued by FBR here .

 Market value of the seized cigarettes comes to Rs.
 18,900,000/- involving unpaid duties and taxes at Rs.
 12,646,500/-.